Lqueed/chronograph_strikeball/README.md

 ALL RIGHT FOR ORIGINAL IDEA BELONGS TO AlexGyver https://alexgyver.ru https://github.com/AlexGyver/
-This is sort-of a fork of his project with different components and different functions, with better controls.
+This is sort-of a fork of his project with different components and functions, with better controls.
 Differences:
 - 4-button control ("menu", "reset", "+", "-")
 - OLED-display